-The disarmingly slow Idaho wilderness highlights Backpacker as a reminder to take a deep breath and appreciate a life lived restfully.
+The disarmingly slow Idaho wilderness of Backpacker serves as a reminder to take a deep breath and appreciate a life lived restfully.

-BailOutBob‘s can’t and shouldn’t support the hodge-podge of ideas thrown into its prison escape conceit.
+BailOutBob can’t and shouldn’t support the hodge-podge of ideas thrown into its prison escape conceit.

 An evil god inhabits this challenging puzzle game and, frustratingly, messes with its formula out of total spite.

-Plenty of better racing games exist than Ballistics.
-None can match its unbelievable, outrageous speeds.
+There are plenty of better racing games than Ballistics.
+None of them can match its unbelievable, outrageous speeds.

 If you’ve ever wanted to pilot a flying car, BHunter is excellent wish fulfillment.
-Its shoddy world-building may not keep your interest past that.
+Its shoddy world-building may not hold interest past that.